Kim Moo-sung

-Kim Moo-sung (born 20 September 1951) is a South Korean politician as a member of the Liberty Korea Party.
+Kim Moo-sung (born 20 September 1951) is a South Korean politician as a member of the People Power Party.
 He was previously the Saenuri Party leader from 2014 to 2016.

 Education

 Kim graduated from Joongdong High School in Seoul in 1970.
 He graduated from Hanyang University in 1976, majoring in business administration.
 He also took courses on public policy in Korea University in 1999.

 Kim received honorary doctorate degrees from the following institutions: Doctor of Policy from Pukyong National University (2003), Doctor of Public Administration from Korea Maritime and Ocean University (2006) and Honorary Doctor of Political Science from Dongguk University (2015).

 Political career

 Kim was first elected to the National Assembly representing the Nam District of Busan in 1996 as a member of the then-ruling New Korea Party.
 He was subsequently elected three more times from the same district and in 2008 was forced to run as an independent after losing renomination from his own party.
 He again failed to win renomination for the same constituency in 2012 and temporarily left politics between 2012 and 2013.
 He ran as the Saenuri Party candidate in a by-election held in Yeongdo District, Busan, and won his fifth term in the National Assembly in 2013.
 In 2014, he was elected leader of the ruling Saenuri Party.
 However, he resigned in April 2016 after the defeat of Saenuri Party in the National Assembly.